Interior Design

 4. Specification and Documentation

 Cut sheets, elevations, schedules, and product data sheets are compiled.
+Technical requirements are reviewed.
 Substitutions and alternates may be evaluated.

 Read how to connect FF&E to Revit Workflows →